Book2009/FE-NOC/README.md

     purple_blob2 = tempBlob;
   }
 ```
 This code processes data from the camera to identify and sort detected blobs by color.
-It first updates the camera data, then retrieves the current blob as tempBlob.
-The code checks the color of tempBlob based on its "signature": if it’s red (1), it sets last_found_signature to 1 and stores tempBlob as blob.
-If it’s green (2), it does the same but sets last_found_signature to 2.
-Purple blobs are handled separately, with purple_blob1 storing blobs marked as 3 and purple_blob2 storing blobs marked as 4.
+It first updates the camera data, then retrieves the current blob as `tempBlob`.
+The code checks the color of `tempBlob` based on its "signature": if it’s red (1), it sets `last_found_signature` to 1 and stores `tempBlob` as blob.
+If it’s green (2), it does the same but sets `last_found_signature` to 2.
+Purple blobs are handled separately, with `purple_blob1` storing blobs marked as 3 and `purple_blob2` storing blobs marked as 4.

 - #### **Section 10 [Obstacle Challenge round]**